Link to Other

 REPEAT!!!!

-Do NOT be working or playing on the computer when I am trying to lecture or talk in class. it is one of the only actions for which I will call you out in front of the class.
+Do NOT be working or playing on the computer when I am trying to lecture or talk in class.
+This is one of the only actions for which I will call you out in front of the class. and I will mark you down for an unexcused absence for that day.

 First, you need to talk to the instructor.
 I know this might seem intimidating but it should not be.
 You may as well learn now to deal with such things as it will not go away in the business world.
 I promise you, no instructor would hold this against you or reflect it negatively in your grades: for them the consequences of this are too dire.